ofauchon/zaza-tracker/README.md

   * Prerequisite
 ```
-  - A working TinyGO environnement with LGT92/STM32L0x support (*)
+  - A working TinyGO environnement with LGT92/STM32L0x support (*), with https://github.com/tinygo-org/tinygo/pull/1430 patch
-  - SWD interface (STLink or Bluepill) to flash the firmware on LGT92
+  - SWD interface (STLink or BlackMagic) to flash the firmware on LGT92
-  - TTL USART interface to connect to serial console (upcoming advanced features)
+  - TTL USART interface to connect to serial console

 (*) Still work in progress, not yet merged in TinyGo official repositories
 ```